 These concepts are so familiar for parents that the analogies of “learning” to do these things is obvious, especially compared to talking about the more abstract idea of “getting our kids to do something,” like eating their vegetables.

 We all like a little veggie with our dip.

-If your child’s hummingbird metabolism makes them ask for a snack every hour, you want feed them whole foods loaded with nutritional benefits as often as possible.
-Don’t feel guilty about letting your kiddo coat their carrot in Creamy Ranch.
+Your child’s hummingbird metabolism may cause him or her to ask for a snack every hour, but you want feed them whole foods loaded with nutritional benefits as often as possible.
+The good news is you don’t have to feel guilty about letting your kiddos coat their carrots in Creamy Ranch.

 Can your go-to dip do that?

 Vegy Vida was developed by moms.
 BVV (Before Vegy Vida), you could ask any of our moms what dinner time was like and you’d be met with heavy sighs, little laughs and veggie negotiation tales.
 We set out on this mission so we could hear about happy mealtimes and magic moments.